 Early Childhood Education, Elementary Education, Secondary Education, Special Education

-Teacher Candidates are required to submit a Student Teaching Application to the Office of Field Experience.
-Refer to the Student Teaching/Internship Inbox for submission information.
-To be eligible to begin student teaching, the Teacher Candidate must have all coursework completed within their program of study and maintain a minimum GPA of 2.8 for the Bachelor of Science program and a 3.0 for the Master of Education program.
-Teacher Candidates also need to work with the appropriate university department to remove any academic and/or financial holds on account to ensure that the academic counselor is able to complete the required registration process.
-Teacher Candidates can view their program evaluation through the Student Portal on the MyGCU website.
-The Teacher Education Specialist is also available to discuss program progression and academic eligibility.
+To be eligible to begin Clinical Practice (student teaching), the teacher candidate must have all coursework completed within their program of study and maintain a minimum GPA of 2.8 for the Bachelor of Science program and a 3.0 for the Master of Education program.
+Teacher candidates also need to work with the appropriate university department to remove any academic and/or financial holds on account to ensure that the Student Service Advisor is able to complete the required registration process.

-Teacher Candidates are required to submit the Student Teaching Application to the Office of Field Experience by the following deadlines:
+As a reminder, teacher candidates are required to submit the Clinical Practice (student teaching) Application by the following deadlines: